-Opioid use and addiction can be initiated through illegal use of heroin and synthetic fentanyl, or it can start through a simple prescription from a doctor.
+Opioid use and addiction can be initiated through the illegal use of heroin and synthetic fentanyl, or it can start through a simple prescription from a doctor.
 Opioids are extremely addictive and quickly impact the system.
-While the effects of opioids often only last for a few hours, they can create a lifelong problem for individuals who misuse them.
+While the effects of opioids often only last for a few hours, they can create lifelong problems for individuals who misuse them.

 At Impact IOP, our addiction treatment programming supports individuals struggling with opioid addiction.
 We work with each client to determine the best course of treatment to address their needs through outpatient treatment.
 Our collaborative environment provides supportive individual therapy and combined group therapy to ensure comprehensive addiction treatment is available, even in our outpatient setting.